MY CITY OF RUINS

 The week that follows is a grueling one.
 We work twelve hours shifts for a straight week.
 But I never once complain.
 Nothing we are doing even comes close to what is going on up in New York, down in Washington and over in Pennsylvania.
 Their clean-up efforts are all the news media talk about.
 That and the tiny information they had gathered about the terrorists.
 And the body count.

-My Aunt Kris, my dad’s sister, works for Campbell’s Soup and she travels to New York to volunteer and help give out free soup to the rescue workers who work around-the-clock digging and pulling wreckage from Ground Zero.
+My aunt Chris, my dad’s sister, works for Campbell’s Soup and she travels to New York to volunteer and help give out free soup to the rescuer workers that work around the clock digging and pulling wreckage from Ground Zero.
 She sees their faces, feels their pain.

-I volunteer, along with almost every other Officer that I know, to go to New York or D.C. and help out in any way I can.
-But help is coming from everywhere and we are needed in our own city.
+I volunteer, along with almost every other Baltimore City Police Officer that I know, to go to New York or D.C. and help out in any way I can.
+But help is coming from everywhere, and we are needed in our own city.

 I was the first person on our block on 11 September 2001 to hang our American flag in front of our house.
 By week’s end, everyone had one up.